BrianChevalier/radiant/README.md

 [:div {:style {:css-attribute "value"}}]
 ```

-This library extends this idea of inline styling by using namespaced `style` attributes to bring more of CSS's power inline.
+Radiant extends this idea of inline styling by using namespaced hiccup attributes to bring more of CSS's power inline.
 The following example shows using CSS media queries, pseudo-selectors and animation keyframes.

 ```clojure
 [:div